Prof-M-s-Classroom/programming-assignment-2-ttran3300/Tran_TammyRPG/README.md

 ## **9. Edge Cases & Testing**
 An edge case that I tested was when the player inputs an invalid input such as a letter or number other than 1 or 2, the game will prompt the user again until a valid input is provided.

-Example:
-> I tested a scenario where the player reaches a dead-end (leaf node) and ensured the program correctly ends the game.

 ---